One-on-One Aurora Borealis (Northern Lights)

 The locations visited during the Northern Lights tour vary from day to day depending on weather conditions.
 Because this tour is weather dependent, sightings are not guaranteed but we don’t go unless it’s 70% chance.
 Even though we can’t guarantee aurora viewing, even with good visibility and a strong forecast.

-Tours will be 5-6 hours and we normally leave around 20.00 (this can be flexible)
+Tours can takeup to 3-6 hours and we normally leave around 20.00 (this can be flexible)

 The Aurora Borealis (Northern Lights) and Aurora Australis (Southern Lights) are the result of electrons colliding with the upper reaches of Earth’s atmosphere.
 (Protons cause faint and diffuse aurora, usually not easily visible to the human eye.)
 The electrons are energized through acceleration processes in the downwind tail (night side) of the magnetosphere and at lower altitudes along auroral field lines.
 The accelerated electrons follow the magnetic field of Earth down to the Polar Regions where they collide with oxygen and nitrogen atoms and molecules in Earth’s upper atmosphere.
 In these collisions, the electrons transfer their energy to the atmosphere thus exciting the atoms and molecules to higher energy states.
 When they relax back down to lower energy states, they release their energy in the form of light.
 This is similar to how a neon light works.
 The aurora typically forms 80 to 500 km above Earth’s surface.